 Of the package, $19.2million will form a new Victorian Screen Incentive program, which will appeal to interstate and international productions and visual effects, animation, post-production and digital games teams.

 Meanwhile, $4.7million will be allocated toward developing local film, TV, online and games productions, and $8.6milion will provide a boost in budget for Film Victoria.

 “Global demand for movies, TV shows and games continues to skyrocket and we are ensuring Victoria is ready to capture our share of that huge market,” Creative Industries Minister Danny Pearson said in a statement.

 “This will support thousands of jobs in an industry that’s been hit hard by the pandemic – and create a pipeline of work for the future.”

-The announcement comes a week after it was revealed that a new film starring Liam Neeson, Blacklight, is being shot at Melbourne’s Docklands Studios.
+The announcement comes a week after it was revealed that a new film starring Liam Neeson, Blacklight, is being shot at the Melbourne Convention and Exhibition Centre.
 Blacklight is one of the productions cashing in on the new $33million package, as well as the previously-announced $400million package from the Federal Government to incentivise overseas productions coming to Australia.